 Other screening test options include stool tests (hemoccult, FIT, or fecal DNA), a flexible sigmoidoscopy (partial colonoscopy or shorter scope), or barium enema.
 Virtual colonoscopy or CT colonography is used in some specific situations but is not recommended for routine screening.
 Any abnormal screening test should be followed by a colonoscopy.

 There is some evidence that a high fiber, low fat diet might help prevent colorectal cancer.

 WHAT ARE THE SYMPTOMS OF COLON CANCER?

 Many colon cancers cause no symptoms at all and are detected during routine screening examinations.
-The most common symptom of colorectal cancer is a change in bowel habits.
-Many of the symptoms often associated with the disease are not due to cancer.
 Other common non-cancerous health problems can cause the same symptoms.
 However, anyone with the following symptoms should see a doctor to be diagnosed and treated as early as possible.

 Symptoms of colon cancer may include:

 - A change in bowel habits: constipation, diarrhea, or frequency of bowel movements

 - Bright red or very dark blood in the stool

 - Ongoing abdominal or pelvic pain and bloating